Hotel of Dead Guests

-Hotel der toten Gäste is a 1965 German thriller film directed by Eberhard Itzenplitz and starring Joachim Fuchsberger, Karin Dor, Frank Latimore, Wolfgang Kieling and Elke Sommer.
+Hotel of Dead Guests (German: Hotel der toten Gäste) is a 1965 West German mystery thriller film directed by Eberhard Itzenplitz and starring Joachim Fuchsberger, Karin Dor, Frank Latimore, Wolfgang Kieling and Elke Sommer.
+The film was shot at the Bavaria Studios in Munich.
+The film's sets were designed by the art director Walter Blokesch.

+Synopsis

 The police are called to a hotel, filled with visitors in town for the Sanremo Music Festival, where one of the guests has been murdered.

-The film was shot in Bavaria.